Why Study Journalism Abroad?

 You’ll visit sites that will move and astound you, from the slave castles of Ghana’s Cape Coast to Prague’s Jewish cemetery, to Shanghai’s famous Yuyuan Garden.

 Most of all, wherever you travel, you’ll report.
 You’ll cover real stories in both print and broadcast formats.
-The best work from all study-abroad sites will be published on the Institute's website or distributed on NYU Livewire, our news service.
+The best work from all study-abroad sites will be published on the Institute’s website.